 - Are you making the same product the same way?
 Your new product or process doesn’t have to be new to the industry – just new to the company.
 Businesses rarely make their products the exact same way, year after year.
 If your business conducts research to make your products or processes cleaner, greener, quicker, or cheaper, you may qualify for the credit.

 If you answer “yes” to the two questions above, you might want to talk to a CPA or other tax professional who is familiar with the R&D credit.
-We’d also recommend checking out MainStreet, a company that helps startups discover and apply for government grants such as the R&D tax credit.
+We’d also recommend checking out MainStreet, a company that helps startups discover and apply for government grants, and helps with discovering R&D tax credit.